IngoSchelterUBT/BTevalSpec/readme.md

 --------------------
  Fix

-  ./BTevalSpec.py [<gen-opt>] [--invert] fix <listOfExcitations>
+  ./BTevalSpec.py [<gen-opt>] [--invert] fix {<listOfExcitations>|all}

-    Fix the given list of excitations or energy range (those are excluded from the fit)
+    Fix the given list of excitations (by name).
+Those remain but are excluded from the fit (i.e., parameters are fixed).
+    If you call with 'all' instead of a list of excitations, all excitations are fixed

+    <gen-opt>         General options
     --invert: Do the same but inverted
-    You can do this manually in eval.yaml as well
+    You can do this manually in eval.yaml as well by setting the 'fix=True' for the respective excitations.
 --------------------
 ```